Mental Health Awareness Month

-Prior to Covid-19 an estimated 27% of people in Broward County lacked health insurance, and this rate is only exacerbated by the economic impact of the pandemic.
-The pandemic has put undue stress on individuals and families and this, along with isolation can trigger episodes of anxiety and depression.
+Prior to Covid-19, an estimated 27% of people in Broward County lacked health insurance, and this rate has only exacerbated by the economic impact of the pandemic.
+The pandemic has put undue stress on individuals and families and this, along with isolation, can trigger episodes of anxiety and depression.

 The Broward County Commissioners encourage every citizen to educate themselves about mental illness, undergo free mental health and depression screenings and, if necessary, seek treatment for themselves or family members.
 Partners recognized in this effort are Broward Behavioral Health Coalition (BBHC), Henderson Behavioral Health, Mental Health of America of Southeast Florida and the National Alliance on Mental Illness (NAMI) of Broward County to name a few.